DFHack/build-env/README.md

 *Currently, this does not support Windows builds.
 I'm trying to fix that.
 You can see my progress here: <https://what.thedailywtf.com/post/1337023>*

+*ccache is disabled for Mac OS X cross compilation until I can figure out what's causing it to break.*

 ## Contents

 ### GCC 4.8 image